-As solution-focused local elected officials, mayors have a unique role in this country.
+As solution-focused local elected officials, mayors and county executives have a unique role in this country.
 Mayors’ focus on engaging citizens and meeting local needs matches CNCS’s mission to improve lives, strengthen communities, and foster civic engagement.
 CNCS’s priority on expanding economic opportunity to create sustainable and resilient communities directly aligns with the goals of mayors.
 A coordinated day of recognition presents a unique opportunity to spotlight the key role that national service plays in solving local problems and challenges.
 Participating in the day will highlight the impact of citizen service, show support for nonprofit and national service groups, and inspire more residents to serve in their communities.

 What Happened Last Year?

 On April 1, 2014, the second-annual Mayors Day of Recognition for National Service united mayors across the country to spotlight the impact of national service and honor those who serve.
 Altogether, 1,760 mayors in all 50 states and the District of Columbia, Guam, and Puerto Rico officially recognized the work that AmeriCorps members and Senior Corps volunteers are doing to make cities better and stronger.
 Together, these mayors represent more than 110 million citizens, or one-third of all Americans.

 CNCS offers a variety of resources that can help mayors learn about service and volunteering in their cities, and engage more residents in service: